stefanos1316/epidose/README.md

 Also missing are the following.

-* The health authority user interface
+* The health authority user interface and upload key protocol
 * The circuit diagram and PCB layout diagram for the support electronics
 * The design for 3D-printing the enclosure